 It's important to feed Border Collies correctly to promote proper health and prevent potential behavioral issues.

-Recommended Dog Food for Border Collies
+Best Dog Food for Border Collies - Our Top 5

 This versatile dog food from Canidae is designed for any dog of any age and breed.
 It contains a number of nutrients and vitamins that can benefit any dog.

 It's free of corn, wheat, and soy.
 Instead, it utilizes healthy brown rice with peas and papaya as carbohydrates.
 These superior alternatives help produce energy to keep dogs active.

 Effective probiotics are added to help with digestion while the numerous antioxidants work to keep the immune system strong.
 It's free of any artificial colors and flavors, making it a safe option for a large range of dogs.

 - Universally superb choice that can benefit Border Collies through all life stages

 - Nutritionally dense formula with approximately 506 calories per cup

 - Multiple high-quality protein sources, including chicken, turkey, lamb, and fish meals